JairoRodriguezB/Data_Analytics/README.md

 **A/B Testing - Automatidata**

-The project focuses on analyzing taxi trip data to evaluate key relationships and differences in trip and payment characteristics through A/B testing.
-The process includes loading, cleaning, and preprocessing the data, followed by exploratory data analysis (EDA) to summarize and visualize distributions.
-Statistical hypothesis testing is applied to compare groups and uncover significant patterns, ensuring assumptions like normality and variance homogeneity are met.
+The project involves analyzing taxi trip data to evaluate differences in trip and payment characteristics using A/B testing.
+The process includes data loading, cleaning, and preprocessing, followed by statistical hypothesis testing to compare groups.
+Assumptions like normality and homogeneity of variances are validated to ensure the reliability of the results.

 - Code: AB_testing_Automatidata.ipynb

-- Goal: To identify statistically significant differences between groups in taxi trip data, providing actionable insights into payment trends and trip characteristics.
+- Goal: To identify statistically significant differences in taxi trip data, providing actionable insights into payment trends and trip characteristics.

+- Skills: Data cleaning, hypothesis testing, descriptive statistics, assumption validation.

+- Technology: Python, Pandas, Numpy, Scipy.

+- Results: The analysis uncovered meaningful differences between groups through statistical testing, offering actionable insights for optimizing trip and payment processes.

+**A/B Testing - TikTok**

+The project involves analyzing TikTok engagement data to evaluate differences in key metrics using A/B testing.
+The analysis begins with data loading, cleaning, and preprocessing.
+Statistical hypothesis testing is performed to assess significant differences in engagement rates, views, and other metrics between groups, ensuring that assumptions like normality and variance homogeneity are validated.

+- Code: AB_testing_TikTok.ipynb

+- Goal: To uncover statistically significant differences in TikTok engagement data, providing actionable insights for optimizing strategies.

-- Skills: Data cleaning, hypothesis testing, descriptive statistics, data visualization, assumption validation.
+- Skills: Data cleaning, hypothesis testing, descriptive statistics, assumption validation.

-- Technology: Python, Pandas, Numpy, Scipy, Matplotlib, Seaborn.
+- Technology: Python, Pandas, Numpy, Scipy.

-- Results: The analysis revealed meaningful differences between groups, supported by statistical tests, and provided insights into key trip metrics.
-Visualization of distributions and hypothesis testing outcomes highlighted actionable trends for decision-making.
+- Results: The analysis revealed meaningful differences between groups through statistical testing, offering actionable insights into engagement strategies and performance optimization.